 Article V: Nomination and Election of Officers

-Officers of the Society shall be nominated by the Nominating Committee which shall present a slate of the Council at its Annual Meeting and to the members at the Annual Meeting.
-The Councilorsatlarge shall be similarly nominated.
+Officers of the Society shall be nominated by the Nominating Committee which shall present a slate of the Council at its annual members' business meeting.
+The Councilors-at-large shall be similarly nominated.

-Additional nominations may be made from the floor at the Annual Meeting each year.
+Additional nominations may be made from the floor at the annual members' business meeting each year.

-The election shall take place at the Annual Meetingspan>
+The election shall take place at the annual members' business meeting.

 Election of Officers shall be by a majority vote of the Active Members present and voting.